 Businesses in the energy sector produce, extract, sell, and supply various sources of energy.
 These energy sources include oil and gas reserves, nuclear energy, and renewable energy for fuel and to generate electricity.
 The critical nature of the energy sector exposes both energy companies and wider society to severe risks resulting from cyber attacks.
 This article focuses on the specific threat of ransomware in the energy sector.

 Due to the far-reaching consequences of cyber attacks on the energy sector, the disruptions caused often make global media headlines.
-Here are five high-profile ransomware attacks targeting energy companies within the last couple of years.
+Here are examples of recent high-profile ransomware attacks targeting energy companies:

 It’s impossible to start anywhere else but with one of the most disruptive ransomware attacks ever on US critical infrastructure.
 The Colonial Pipeline supplies gas and jet fuel from Texas to its terminus at the Port of New York and New Jersey.
 Stretching over 5,500 miles, this pipeline plays a prominent role in heating homes, refueling cars, and powering airplanes.